arwalkerlab/arwalkerlab.github.io/content/Research.md

 {{<image src="/images/fluorescentnucleotides.png" style="float:left; width: 60%; padding: 10px 20px 10px 0px">}}

 <div style="text-align: justify">Theoretical chemistry provides avenues of testing large numbers of compounds and hypotheses in a systematic and inexpensive way, and also allows us to uncover principles for further design.
-One direction the Walker group will take is a bottom-up approach to designing new fluorescent biomolecules that absorb and emit brightly in the red part of the spectrum in order to image deep tissue.
-We will investigate a set of fluorescent synthetic nucleobases using quantum chemistry and molecular dynamics, and create a large data set that can be used for machine learning and design of new bases with desired properties, including shifting wavelengths to be more red and fluorescence quantum yield to be higher.
-These will then be tested in series, working up to large aptamer drugs like IL6SOMAmer, as pictured, in solution and bound to protein targets.
-Efficiently performing these calculations and interpreting such a dataset will require the development of new methodologies and approaches, particularly since fluorescence occurs on the nanosecond timescale.</div>
+We work to design and understand complex biomolecular scaffolds for drug design, including designing new fluorescent biomolecules and sugar-based drug targets with multiscale modeling and machine learning.
+Supported by R35GM154949.</div>

 {{<image src="/images/aptamer.png" style="float:right; width: 40%; padding: 10px 0px 10px 20px">}}